HMC logo in a speech-bubble shape alongside the University of Warwick crest and the text “University of Warwick” on a blue background.

 A teacher leans over a classroom table with three young boys in school uniform; the boys smile and raise their fists in celebration as they look at a project or work on the table.

 View the introductory webinar, where you can learn about HMC’s new Action Research Hub in partnership with the University of Warwick.
 In the webinar, Kate Howell, HMC Director of Education, introduces the project, its aims and ethos and Dr Nomisha Kurian, Assistant Professor of Education at Warwick, explains the philosophy of action research, professional learning offering, and the structure of the 12-month programme.
-Colleagues can also learn more about how they can register interest in the pilot phase of the project.

 How can I register my interest?